nexmo-community/fbm-product-info/README.md

 ## Status

-Refactored.
-Now needs testing.
+Working.

 ## Example

-The user sends Acme a message 'Hi' an automated reply is sent saying:
+1. The user sends the Facebook Page a message 'Hi'.
-"Type `info: service` to obtain info".
-This could also provide a list of services.

-If the user types `info: tank cleaning` or `info: my tanks need cleaning`, they will be sent correct product info.
+2. An automated reply is sent back listing products/services or other generic message.
+3. Use sends back a message containing a keyword.
+4. Based on the keyword a tailored response is automatically returned.
+5. User can switch off auto mode by sending a message `auto: off`.
+6. User can switch on auto mode by sending a message `auto: on`.

 ## Uses